Public API#

 )

-Once this is done, the Dataset can be built using the osekit.public_api.dataset.Dataset.build() method.
+Once this is done, the Project can be built using the osekit.public.project.Project.build() method.

 The folder is now organized in the following fashion: